 In geological time, humans have only been around for a flash.
-But our activity is already endangering the carbon cycle that sustains our planet.
-Learn more inside.
+But we're already hurting the ancient processes that sustain our planet.

 Enter carbon sinks, which have become quite the buzzword.
 Their exact definition changes depending on who you ask.
 Ocean Climate calls them “a natural or artificial reservoir that absorbs and stores the atmosphere's carbon with physical and biological mechanisms.”
-National Geographic is more metrical: “carbon sinks are places that absorb more carbon than they release.”
-While groupings of sinks can vary by source, NASA divides them into three broad categories: plants, soils, and the ocean.
+National Geographic is more metrical: “Carbon sinks are places that absorb more carbon than they release.”
+Ok, cool.
+But what are they?
+Let's stick with NASA's categories: plants, soils, and the ocean.

 Now, I don’t love the metaphor, (for me, sinks are cracked, grease-stained kitchen fixtures, not steaming rainforests or infinite oceans) but it fits.
-Carbon sinks ‘drain’ carbon from the atmosphere.
+Carbon sinks ‘drain’ carbon dioxide from the atmosphere.
 Soaking it up like big sponges.
-This leaves less carbon dioxide to float around, heating the planet and causing unnatural climate change.
+This leaves less of it to float around, heating the planet and causing unnatural climate change.

 Did you know?
 According to NASA, “so far, land, plants, and the ocean have taken up about 55% of the extra carbon people have put into the atmosphere while about 45% has stayed in the atmosphere.”